BrianWill/pigeon/docs/pigeon-notes.md

 It's sometimes useful to leave notes in code, and so we need some way of telling the compiler or interpreter to ignore a chunk of text.
 These ignored chunks of text are called ***comments***.
 In Pigeon, a comment starts with // and includes all text through the rest of that line:

 ```
-// This number sign and everything after it on the line is ignored by the language
+// These two slashes and everything after them on the line are ignored by the language
 ```

 ## data types